- 6001 (or test), 7500 (if a Graduate Teaching Assistant)

 The final examination for the thesis-track Master's degree consists of a written exam and a written thesis followed by an oral defense.
 The thesis will be written under the direction of a faculty member, whom the student should select in the course of the third semester of study in the program.
 In addition to the major professor (thesis director), the M.A.
 Committee will consist of two readers, whom the student should appoint in consultation with the thesis director by the end of the third semester of study.
 The major professor and readers are also charged with the evaluation of the written exam.

 Students pursuing the thesis option will need to submit a Thesis Proposal Form during their third semester of study.
-For Spring 2019 graduates, the deadline for submitting this form is Monday, November 5th, 2018.

-THE WRITTEN M.A.
-EXAM
+THE WRITTEN MA EXAM

 Students will undergo the written examination in their area of specialization in accordance with the M.A. exam guidelines, preparing for an examination in either German literature or linguistics.
 However, the supplemental reading list will be comprised in an area of specialization of the student's choice, preferably related to the student's thesis topic.
 This reading list should be compiled by the student in consultation with the major professor and be distributed to all members of the M.A.
 Committee upon completion of the third semester of study.

-THE M.A.
-THESIS
+THE MA THESIS

 The purpose of the M.A. thesis is to apply advanced research skills and demonstrate the ability to analyze a given subject critically and in-depth.